-Disadvantages to using fiberglass include its vulnerability to sun exposure.
+The disadvantages of using fibreglass include its vulnerability to sun exposure.
 When exposed to long periods of sunlight, the fibres in the material tend to swell and reduce light transmission.
-Fiberglass may last as little as five years before the UV breakdown becomes significant.
-Fiberglass is also quite combustible—equal, say wood—and flames will continue to ignite, even if you remove the ignition source.
-Many growers consider this safety issue a good reason not to use fiberglass.
+Fibreglass may last as little as five years before the UV breakdown becomes significant.

 Polyethylene Plastic Coverings

 Polyethylene can also be made into a rigid panel or semi-flexible rolls, often with a twin wall construction with air space for insulation in between.
 Notably perfect for fitting greenhouses with shallow arches.
 UV protected and some are guaranteed to last 10 years.

 Acrylic Greenhouse Coverings